Light Curve Tool for Small Bodies

 Each term of the above equation is calculated as:

-is the filling factor, equivalent to 1 - porosity.
+whereΦis the filling factor, equivalent to 1 - porosity. -

-≤ 1)is the relative strength of backward and
+wherebHG(0 ≤bHG≤ 1) is the shape-controlling parameter, andcHG(−1 ≤cHG≤ 1)is the relative strength of backward and forward lobes. -

 $$ B_S(α) = \frac{1}{1 + \tan(α/2)/h_S} $$